How to Hire a Virtual Assistant for Internet Marketing

 Don’t do that.
-Instead, take just five minutes to read this article and learn how to hire a VA effectively.
-I’ll give you the secret sauce — a simple, five-step guide to hiring the best VA for your internet marketing business in 2019.
+Instead, take just five minutes to read this article and learn how to hire a virtual assistant for internet marketing effectively.
+I’ll give you the secret sauce — a simple, five-step guide to how to hire the best VA for your internet marketing business in 2020.

 Step 1: Use Simple Platforms That Don’t Suck